 Another method to cut down on research time is to read better blogs on science and medicine.
 Since I focus almost exclusively on medicine, I tend to go to Science Based Medicine, written by a group of scientist/physicians who use the perfect combination of snark, skepticism, and scientific evidence to expose bad science that pervades medicine and popular beliefs these days.
 But it is not a primary source or even secondary source, it’s not peer reviewed, and you need to trust the authors.
 I do, but then again, I’ve interacted with them enough to know that they generally don’t push bad science.

 So let’s assume you, the reader, want to do this.
-Let’s go through a logical process of how to evaluate good scientific evidence.
+Let’s go through a logical process of how to evaluate scientific research quality and usefulness.

 Impact factor and peer review

-One of the better ways to ascertain the quality of published research is to look at the quality of the journal.
+One of the better ways to ascertain scientific research quality to examine the quality of the journal where the research was published.
 Articles in high quality journals are cited more often, because those journals attract the best scientific articles (which are cited more).
 Yes, it’s a self-fulfilling system, but that’s not all bad.
 Some of the most prestigious journals have been around for a century or more, and their reputation is deserved.

 Impact factor does have its weaknesses.
 For example, a highly esoteric, but high quality journal, may have a moderate Impact Factor, but it still might still be a prestigious and extraordinary journal.
 Also a new journal might have an artificially low impact factor, but still be high quality, as more scientists read the article and then cite it.
 In this case, watching steady growth in the Impact Factor might be a good indication of it’s quality.
 Some journals also have a relatively low Impact Factor, but still are cited 10’s of thousands of times every year.
 This might be an indication of its quality.